justinrlee/terraform-templates/aws/vpc-one-region/readme.md

     * Default route for private route table, pointing at NAT Gateway
 * EC2 instances in each subnet, as desired

+Takes the following as variable objects:
+* Network configuration (desired availability zones)
+* Instance configuration (number of instances in each public/private subnet)

 ## Example

-The default tfvar file will create a single VPC with 10.40.0.0/16 in AWS ap-southeast-1, with 3 public subnets and 3 private subnets, with 2 EC2 instances in each public subnet.
+The default tfvar file (terraform.tfvars) will create a single VPC with 10.38.0.0/16 in AWS ap-southeast-1, with 3 public subnets and 3 private subnets, with 2 EC2 instances in each public subnet.

 ```tf
 environment_name = "justinrlee-one-region"